 Nothing beats using your noggin: Your camera can’t make make compositional decisions, such as tilting the camera to create dynamic diagonal lines, no matter how simple or sophisticated it is.

 In these days of technical marvels, we tend to forget to use our brains.
 A camera can’t compose, see how colors, light and shape interact, and yet we rely on its sophistication to “take great pictures” for us when all it is capable of doing is making a technically correct exposure.
 It’s up to us to modify exposure to fit a mood or situation, find a good place for the camera relative to the subject, and decide what to include within the frame, and what to leave out.
-So whether you’re using the latest high-end DSLR, a sub-$100 compact, or an old all-manual film camera, don’t forget that the most valuable piece of equipment you own is sitting there, right between your ears.
+So whether you’re using the latest DSLR, MILC, a smart phone, or an old all-manual film camera, don’t forget that the most valuable piece of equipment you own is sitting there, right between your ears.
 Use it wisely.

 While my camera could give me a perfect exposure of this shot, it took knowledge of Tennis, the right choice of lens and camera settings, and the ability to position myself appropriately in order to get this action shot.
-In other words, I had to think and plan to get a shot like this of up-and-coming player Hiroyasu Ehara in action at the 2008 U.S. Open.
+In other words, I had to think and plan to get a shot like this of Hiroyasu Ehara in action at the U.S. Open.

 Your turn: Share something you've learned about photography; leave a comment below!